-Note: Refer to T13 Interface Floorplan on page 53 for the location of the PLLs on the die.
-Refer to Table 70: General Pinouts on page 49 for the PLL reference clock resource assignment.
+Note: Refer to T13 Interface Floorplan for the location of the PLLs on the die.
+Refer to Table 74: General Pinouts on page 49 for the PLL reference clock resource assignment.

 Figure 10: PLL Block Diagram

 The counter settings define the PLL output frequency: